TTK4900-RL-PSF/PSF/README.md

 # PSF

-A submodule for to the RL PSF implementation
+A submodule for the RL PSF implementation